Nyc clouds

 As reported in Proofpoint’s 2024 State of the Phish, more than 68 million malicious messages were associated with Microsoft products and brand in 2023, making Microsoft the world’s most abused brand by cybercriminals.

-SharePoint and other Microsoft productivity and collaboration tools dominate the market, with over 400 million licensed Microsoft 365 users.
+SharePoint and other Microsoft productivity and collaboration tools dominate the market, with over 400 million licenced Microsoft 365 users.
 Microsoft holds an impressive 88% market share in productivity software (Gartner).
-As organizations increasingly rely on Microsoft's integrated security solutions, the concentration of risk rises.
-Many organizations use Microsoft SharePoint for real-time collaboration with employees, partners, and customers, leveraging its capabilities to move beyond simple content repositories.
+As organisations increasingly rely on Microsoft’s integrated security solutions, the concentration of risk rises.
+Many organisations use Microsoft SharePoint for real-time collaboration with employees, partners, and customers, leveraging its capabilities to move beyond simple content repositories.
 SharePoint enables the creation of team sites, intranet and extranet portals, wikis, blogs, and social communities.

 As a widely used web-based collaborative platform for document management and storage, SharePoint has become a prime target for various cyberattacks, especially those requiring user authentication.
 These attacks often exploit legitimate credentials to access and manipulate SharePoint environments, leading to data breaches, information theft, and other malicious activities.
 Verizon’s 2024 Data Breach Investigations Report (DBIR) notes that phishing attacks and compromised credentials are at the root of almost 80% of data breaches.
 Although vulnerability exploits rose sharply as the preferred attack vector last year, stolen credential use by cybercriminals remains the top attack method today.